Serving the animals and citizens of Iowa County and its surrounding communities

 Just a reminder that ICHS is always looking for volunteers to help with the planning and implementation of our fundraisers.
 A goal is to have enough volunteers so that each individual would only have to help plan and work at one event per year.
-At this time, we are brainstorming ideas for 2014.
-So...if you can help out with the planning and organizing for next year's events, please contact Cheri firstname.lastname@example.org.
+At this time, we are organizing our events for 2014.
+So...if you would like to get involved with the planning and organizing of this year's fundraisers, please contact Cheri email@example.com.
 We hope to hear from you!!!

 We all know that all animals are 'special' but the animals featured in this section are indeed special.
 These are 'special needs' animals.
 The special person/family who adopts one of these animals knows that this may/may not be the long-term relationship which we hope for when we open our hearts and homes to a new family member.
 These animals 'forever homes' with us may be just for a short time before they move on...But, nevertheless, these animals need a home and a loving family just as we all do.
 Are you possibly the family that could provide a home for one of these animals?
 If not, do you know of a family who could provide a loving home for these animals?
 If so, please come out to ICHS and find out more about these animals from the ICHS staff.

-Our FIV+ (Feline Immuno-deficiency Virus) population has increased to five – Cameron, Limbo, Buzz, Isaac and Kit Kat.
+Our FIV+ (Feline Immuno-deficiency Virus) population remains at five – Cameron, Limbo, Buzz, Grover and Kit Kat.
 FIV cats are "normal" cats– it's just that these five kitties have a virus (FIV) which affects their immune system – but slowly – over a period of years!
 So these kitties should live long and normal lives!
 Cameron is a handsome, active, playful guy who loves attention.
 He needs to be an only cat – he isn't the least bit fond of other cats.
 He has been at ICHS for well over a year - now on the "Top Ten List".
 Limbo is a good-looking gray guy who also loves attention.
 Buzz was thought to be 'feral' when he first arrived at ICHS – but he was simply frightened.
 He now has the reputation of being "one of the sweetest and most loving cats in the building".
 I agree.
 When I took him out of his cage to get to know him - he never left my lap; he just wanted to be petted!
-However, I took Isaac out right afterwards, and he was the same way – so loving!
-Isaac is a young, beautiful kitty!
-Kit Kat is a beautiful calico who I haven't gotten to know yet.
-She hasn't been with us long, but if she is as friendly as she is beautiful, she is the cat for you!
+Although handsome Grover has been at the shelter for about a month, I haven't gotten to know him well nor have I gotten well acquainted with the beautiful calico, Kit Kat.
+She also hasn't been with us long, but if she is as friendly as she is beautiful, she is the cat for you!
 If it wasn't for the FIV+ sign on their cages, you wouldn't have a clue that these cats have FIV!
 Although we call these cats "special", there really are no special considerations when adopting them.
 They must be kept indoors.
 They may live with other cats since FIV is not easily passed between cats (it would be best if your other cat(s) are good-natured and amicable to a new pal).
 FIV is primarily spread by serious bite wounds so if you have other cats, it is important to properly introduce any of these five to the others (but you would do that with any cat that you bring home).
 It is also important to keep them free from stress so a quiet home would be best.
 Is it possible that YOU just might be the special family that these kitties are looking for?
-So...Cameron, Limbo, Buzz, Isaac and Kit Kat need homes!
+So...Cameron, Limbo, Buzz, Grover and Kit Kat need homes!

 Frieda & Madison

 Frieda and Madison are FeLV+ (Feline Leukemia Virus) kitties.
 Frieda, a beautiful gray lady, has been at ICHS for a while.
 She is very affectionate and she only wants "lap time" when she is taken out of her cage – she has the sweetest little "meow"!
 She is not overly fond of other cats.
 Little Madison is a strikingly beautiful "classic" tabby with the bold, swirling pattern.
 She is about a year old, can't get enough attention and does well with other cats (she even tried to be friendly with Frieda, but Frieda had other ideas).
 If you only want one cat, either of these would be perfect.
-FeLV cats must be only cats (they can live with other FeLV cats) and they must be kept indoors.
+Feline leukemia is spread by a cat coming in contact with the bodily fluid of an infected animal so FeLV cats must be only cats (they can live with other FeLV cats) and they must be kept indoors.
 FeLV cats may be asymptomatic (free from symptoms) for years and will hopefully live relatively long lives.
 FeLV cats are hard to place which is unfortunate because they need someone – just as we all do!
 So...if you are looking for a kitty companion, these kitties are looking for YOU!